jsheridanwells/JeremyWells.Io/_posts/2020-06-01-a-dive-into-d3.md

  - `main.js` is what gets controlled from the DOM.
 There is a jQuery listener that calls our `getWeather` function and then calls `drawChart` to render the data.
 There is also a helper function called `sortTimeTemps` that processes the OpenWeatherMap json result so it's easier to work with in the D3 functions.
  - `main.css` contains any styles we'll need.
 I won't go into how D3 leverages CSS to style the chart, but you can certainly play with the appearance of the line chart from here on your own.

-You wont' have to modify any of the files above except `line-chart-.js` for this tutorial.
+You won't have to modify any of the files above except `line-chart-.js` for this tutorial.

 ## 2. Getting an OpenWeatherMap api key